 Want to describe a generalization of Hawking's theorem to higher dimensions.
 This will be based on properties of marginally outer trapped surfaces.

-By an initial data set in a spacetime (Mn+1, g) we mean a triple (Vn, h, K), where Vn is a spacelike hypersurface, h is the induced metric and K is the second fundamental form: For vectors X, Y ∈ T_pV,
+An initial data set in a spacetime Mn+1 is a triple (Vn, h, K), where Vn is a spacelike hypersurface, h is the induced metric and K is the second fundamental form (K(X, Y) = g(∇Xu, Y)).